Carb-X/Exercise/README.md

-# Python_learning
+# Exercise

-Some questions or skills when learning Python
+Some questions or skills which are worthwhile to think about.